 If you want to buy Bitcoin for cash, and skip any lengthy approval processes, then using a bitcoin ATM is a great option.

 Bitcoin ATMs used to be a novelty.
 However, as demand for them increases, you can now find Bitcoin ATMs in most areas of the US.
 Last year alone the number of Bitcoin ATMs rose by 177%.

 The first thing you’ll need to do is locate the closest Bitcoin ATM.
 Before you head off to the ATM you will also need to assemble any required documents.

 For our ATMs, all you need to bring is your cellphone, photo ID, and cash.

 Once you get to a Bitcoin ATM you can deposit your cash and use it to buy your Bitcoin.
 Bitcoin ATMs are very user-friendly and operate in much the same way as regular ATMs.

 If you already have a Bitcoin wallet you will need to enter its address into the ATM.
-Once you’ve bought your Bitcoin it will automatically get sent to your wallet.
+Your Bitcoin will automatically appear in your wallet after payment is received.

 If you don’t yet have a Bitcoin wallet, the ATM will print you a paper wallet.

 Bitcoin ATMs offer a number of advantages over exchanges.
 You can pay in cash, and buy Bitcoin safely and instantly.
 If you’re a crypto beginner who’s looking into investing in Bitcoin, Bitcoin ATMs offer a highly secure and simple way to buy BTC.

 Once you have purchased your Bitcoin, you will need to decide how to store it.
 One of the tenants of investing in Bitcoin is making sure it’s secure at all times.